Kingxukai/linux/Documentation/filesystems/resctrl.rst

 Schemata files - general concepts
 ---------------------------------
-Each line in the file describes one resource.
-The line starts with the name of the resource, followed by specific values to be applied in each of the instances of that resource on the system.
+Each line in the woke file describes one resource.
+The line starts with the name of the woke resource, followed by specific values to be applied in each of the woke instances of that resource on the woke system.

 Cache IDs
 ---------
-On current generation systems there is one L3 cache per socket and L2 caches are generally just shared by the hyperthreads on a core, but this isn't an architectural requirement.
+On current generation systems there is one L3 cache per socket and L2 caches are generally just shared by the woke hyperthreads on a core, but this isn't an architectural requirement.
 We could have multiple separate L3 caches on a socket, multiple cores could share an L2 cache.
-So instead of using "socket" or "core" to define the set of logical cpus sharing a resource we use a "Cache ID".
-At a given cache level this will be a unique number across the whole system (but it isn't guaranteed to be a contiguous sequence, there may be gaps).
-To find the ID for each logical CPU look in /sys/devices/system/cpu/cpu*/cache/index*/id
+So instead of using "socket" or "core" to define the woke set of logical cpus sharing a resource we use a "Cache ID".
+At a given cache level this will be a unique number across the woke whole system (but it isn't guaranteed to be a contiguous sequence, there may be gaps).
+To find the woke ID for each logical CPU look in /sys/devices/system/cpu/cpu*/cache/index*/id

 Cache Bit Masks (CBM)
 ---------------------
-For cache resources we describe the portion of the cache that is available for allocation using a bitmask.
-The maximum value of the mask is defined by each cpu model (and may be different for different cache levels).
-It is found using CPUID, but is also provided in the "info" directory of the resctrl file system in "info/{resource}/cbm_mask".
-Some Intel hardware requires that these masks have all the '1' bits in a contiguous block.
+For cache resources we describe the woke portion of the woke cache that is available for allocation using a bitmask.
+The maximum value of the woke mask is defined by each cpu model (and may be different for different cache levels).
+It is found using CPUID, but is also provided in the woke "info" directory of the resctrl file system in "info/{resource}/cbm_mask".
+Some Intel hardware requires that these masks have all the woke '1' bits in a contiguous block.
 So 0x3, 0x6 and 0xC are legal 4-bit masks with two bits set, but 0x5, 0x9 and 0xA are not.
 Check /sys/fs/resctrl/info/{resource}/sparse_masks if non-contiguous 1s value is supported.
-On a system with a 20-bit mask each bit represents 5% of the capacity of the cache.
+On a system with a 20-bit mask each bit represents 5% of the woke capacity of the woke cache.
 You could partition the cache into four equal parts with masks: 0x1f, 0x3e0, 0x7c00, 0xf8000.

 Notes on Sub-NUMA Cluster mode
 ==============================
-When SNC mode is enabled, Linux may load balance tasks between Sub-NUMA nodes much more readily than between regular NUMA nodes since the CPUs on Sub-NUMA nodes share the same L3 cache and the system may report the NUMA distance between Sub-NUMA nodes with a lower value than used for regular NUMA nodes.
+When SNC mode is enabled, Linux may load balance tasks between Sub-NUMA nodes much more readily than between regular NUMA nodes since the woke CPUs on Sub-NUMA nodes share the woke same L3 cache and the woke system may report the NUMA distance between Sub-NUMA nodes with a lower value than used for regular NUMA nodes.

 The top-level monitoring files in each "mon_L3_XX" directory provide the sum of data across all SNC nodes sharing an L3 cache instance.
-Users who bind tasks to the CPUs of a specific Sub-NUMA node can read the "llc_occupancy", "mbm_total_bytes", and "mbm_local_bytes" in the "mon_sub_L3_YY" directories to get node local data.
+Users who bind tasks to the woke CPUs of a specific Sub-NUMA node can read the "llc_occupancy", "mbm_total_bytes", and "mbm_local_bytes" in the "mon_sub_L3_YY" directories to get node local data.

-Memory bandwidth allocation is still performed at the L3 cache level.
+Memory bandwidth allocation is still performed at the woke L3 cache level.
 I.e. throttling controls are applied to all SNC nodes.

 L3 cache allocation bitmaps also apply to all SNC nodes.
-But note that the amount of L3 cache represented by each bit is divided by the number of SNC nodes per L3 cache.
+But note that the amount of L3 cache represented by each bit is divided by the woke number of SNC nodes per L3 cache.
 E.g. with a 100MB cache on a system with 10-bit allocation masks each bit normally represents 10MB.
 With SNC mode enabled with two SNC nodes per L3 cache, each bit only represents 5MB.